MiguelMontesLorenzo/Syntax-aware-Classification-Review/README.md

 Additionally, it's worth noting in the results that, since RNTN already incorporates sufficient syntactic features, additional embeddings might not be necessary for it.
 However, for models lacking such inherent syntactic information, such as the simple RecNN, pretrained embeddings could significantly improve their performance.

 Moreover, it could be mentioned that using pretrained embeddings with simpler models might be a more viable option compared to more complex models like RNTN, particularly considering training time constraints.

+## Conclusion
+In conclusion, our study underscores the significance of incorporating syntactic characteristics into text classification models.
+Despite the challenges encountered, such as overfitting and training complexities, the integration of syntactic embeddings substantially improves model performance for simpler models with less training time.
+We have encountered an accuracy improvement when introducing syntactic embeddings in all cases except for the bidirectional RNN, which provides very poor results in both cases.

+Due to the further interaction between input words provided by the RNTN architecture over basic recursion, these models can capture the scope of negation with higher success.
+In this aspect, the worse performance of our syntactic embeddings with respect to the Torch embeddings may be explained by the extra syntaxis component itself, which doesn't take into account negative relationships so clearly.

+Overall, the results of recursive models compared to traditional ones clearly display how these models are able to benefit from the constituency parsing and other additional syntactical information.
+This enhancement not only leads to more accurate predictions but also lays the groundwork for developing more robust and effective syntax-aware classification systems.